jplopezll/OpenTX_FrSkySPort_passthrough_master/README.md

 I am using a Pixhawk clone v2.4.8 with uBlock GPS module attached linked to a FrSky R-XSR using serial4 with protocol 10 (FrSky passthrough) activated via Mission Planner.

 To connect the serial 4 to the R-XSR you need a TTL-Serial inverter adaptor.
 I am using a protoboard with a MAX232N, four 1uF capacitors and a diode.
 I have also done some testing with a circuit based on optocouplers, some resistors and a diode (this also worked well).

+Full details on the wiki of this project: <https://github.com/jplopezll/OpenTX_FrSkySPort_passthrough_master/wiki>.

 I will be running the quad with a specific adaptor.
 You have a nice picture on the required adaptor on this thread <https://github.com/athertop/MavLink_FrSkySPort/issues/11>.
 Please note the diode that you need to place from TX comming from serial 4 to the S.Port on the R-XSR to block current from the S.Port to the TX pin.